DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseGauge/5 Indicator Types/CommonIndicator/color.md

 ---
 ---
 ##### shortDescription
-Specifies a color of the indicator.
+Specifies the color of the indicator.

 ---
 #include common-colorlist